 Even so, the American Heart Association (AHA) warns that eating too much saturated fat can still raise low-density lipoprotein (LDL) cholesterol in your bloodstream.
 Therefore, if you have a family history of hyperlipidemia, consuming large amounts might not be the wisest choice for your long-term wellness.

-Is Full Fat Coconut Milk Bad for You?
+Full Fat Coconut Milk Risks for Daily Use

 What Made Coconut Milk Bad?
 Understanding Commercial Additives